-Take Note...
+What to expect...

 - Your new coop won't gain full strength until completed.
 It must be protected from high winds until completed and properly anchored. - Having a very level very flat area is required for the coop to assemble properly.
 It's impossible to overstate how much easier and better assembly will go with things square and level.
-A properly prepared concrete footer is preferred. - We estimate about 60, 75, and 90 man hours to asseble the model 20, 30 and 40 Heritage Coops, respectively.
+A properly prepared concrete footer is preferred. - We estimate about 40, 50, and 60 man hours to asseble the model 20, 30 and 40 Heritage Coops, respectively.
 Two people are required for the build and three can be helpful. - You will need a chuck type drill (preferably cordless, preferably two) and a hammer and a tape measure.
 Everything else is provided. - We think we put extra screws and other fasteners in the kit.
 If you run out, one of us goofed up :-) - Using the instructions is part reading, part illustrations, part photos and part watching videos.
 Please know that we value your input to an ongoing process.
 We try hard but writing good instructions on complex objects for a variety of learning styles is an imperfect science.
 We're genuinely sorry for any confusion our instructions cause. - We indicate in the instructions where all screws go.
 All of the screws in the kit are aggressive enough to self drive.
 If concerned, we also include a pilot bit.
-Position, count and direction of screws are indicated by various colored arrows. - When we build your coop the cedar wood has about 12% moisture.
-If you wait a long time to assemble your coop it may dry out and shrink by up to 1/8".
-When it get rained on, it will swell back.
+Position, count and direction of screws are indicated by various colored arrows.
+Screw colors may vary due to supply chain availability. - When we build your coop the cedar wood has about 12% moisture.
+If you wait long to assemble, your coop it may dry out and shrink by up to 1/8".
+When it gets rained on, it will swell back.
 Human error, machine error and believe it or not computer error can cause parts to be off by as much as 1/8th inch.
 Most of the design can tolerate small errors.
 Where it cannot we give you a measurement that must be adhered to.
 Like doors, for instance. - Panels are not marked and we omit a section in the instructions for parts ID to save complexity.
 All wire sides face inward and the 3D renderings will allow you to identify panels as you go.
 Spacing them out for easy ID is advised.